Macrometacorp/docs/docs/cep/stream-worker-ml.md

 CREATE STREAM SensorDataStream (temperature double, pressure double, vibration double, isDefective bool);
 CREATE STREAM QualityCheckStream (temperature double, pressure double, vibration double);

-CREATE SINK STREAM QualityControlPredictions (prediction bool, confidence double, temperature double, pressure double, vibration double);
+CREATE SINK STREAM QualityControlPredictions (prediction bool, temperature double, pressure double, vibration double);
 CREATE SINK STREAM ModelUpdateStatus (status string);

 @info(name = 'trainQualityControlModel')
 INSERT INTO ModelUpdateStatus
-SELECT *
+SELECT 'Model updated' as status
 FROM SensorDataStream#streamingml:updatePerceptronClassifier('qualityControlModel', isDefective, temperature, pressure, vibration);

 @info(name = 'predictQualityControl')
 INSERT INTO QualityControlPredictions
-SELECT prediction, confidence, temperature, pressure, vibration FROM QualityCheckStream#streamingml:perceptronClassifier('qualityControlModel', temperature, pressure, vibration);
+SELECT prediction, temperature, pressure, vibration FROM QualityCheckStream#streamingml:perceptronClassifier('qualityControlModel', temperature, pressure, vibration);
 ```

 In this example, two input streams are created: `SensorDataStream` for model training and `QualityCheckStream` for making predictions.
 The `SensorDataStream` contains temperature, pressure, vibration, and a boolean indicating whether a manufactured item is defective or not.
 The `QualityCheckStream` contains the same features but without the defect information.

-Two sink streams are defined: `QualityControlPredictions` to store the predicted defect labels, prediction confidence, and the original features from the `QualityCheckStream`, and `ModelUpdateStatus` to store the status of model updates.
+Two sink streams are defined: `QualityControlPredictions` to store the predicted defect labels and the original features from the `QualityCheckStream`, and `ModelUpdateStatus` to store the status of model updates.

 The `trainQualityControlModel` query processes events from the `SensorDataStream`, updating the Perceptron model 'qualityControlModel' using the input features and the actual defect labels.
 The status of the model updates is inserted into the `ModelUpdateStatus` sink stream.

 The `predictQualityControl` query processes events from the `QualityCheckStream`, using the trained 'qualityControlModel' to predict whether a manufactured item is defective based on the input features.
-The predictions, along with their confidences and original features, are inserted into the `QualityControlPredictions` sink stream.
+The predictions, along with the original features, are inserted into the `QualityControlPredictions` sink stream.

+Please note that the Perceptron classifier does not provide a confidence value for its predictions.
+If you need confidence information, you might consider using another classification algorithm that provides confidence scores.

 ## Example 5: K-Means Incremental Clustering for Real-time Customer Segmentation